mendix/docs/content/developerportal/howto/how-to-upgrade-free-app.md

 Before starting with this how-to, please make sure you have completed the following prerequisites.

-*   You have a Free App (Mendix version 5.18 and up)
+*   You have a Free App (Mendix version 5.18 and above)
+*   An available licensed cloud *node*
+    * if your contract allows for more licensed nodes, please reach out to Mendix Support (see https://support.mendix.com for contact details) so they can create the node for you
-*   An available Licensed Cloud Node.
-To request a licensed cloud node, contact your Customer Success Manager (CSM)
+    * if your contract does not allow for more licensed nodes, please contact your Customer Success Manager (CSM)
 *   You are the [Technical Contact](/developerportal/company-app-roles/technical-contact) of the sandbox and the node

 ## 3 Upgrade Steps for a Sandbox Environment